Turin Travel Guide

 • From Piazza Castello, walk along Via Po, a walking street with arcades, shops, and historic palaces and cafes.

 • Piazza San Carlo is often called the drawing room of Turin.
 On the beautiful square visit the twin churches of San Carlo and Santa Cristina.
 Don’t miss the Museo Egizio, the large Egyptian museum with more than 6000 objects on display.
+Book an Egyptian Museum guided tour.

 • Take the panoramic lift to the top of the Mole Antonelliana, a 167-meter tall tower, for fantastic views.
 The tower also houses the cinema museum.
+Book your Mole Antonellian ticket in advance to avoid a long wait.

 • Created in 1884 for the International Exposition, the Borgo Mediovale, or medieval Borgo, by the river in Parco del Valentino is a good recreation of a medieval village with a castle.
 Take some time to walk around the beautiful gardens in the park, too.